-What if I told you that if you decided not to slam the weight stack each rep, the gains gods would reward you with a better physique and increased strength?
-There may not be gods of gains, but there is science.
+What if we told you that if you decided not to slam the weight stack each rep, you could actually be more efficient at building muscle?
 Learn about the concentric and eccentric phase of a muscle contraction and how to maximize your gains.

 To simplify things, there are two primary phases of a muscular contraction.
 The phase where one is voluntarily acting against gravity to cause the muscle to contract is called the concentric phase.
 This phase is exemplified during the process of standing up from a seated position or pushing the weight towards the ceiling during a chest press.
 The final phase, termed as the eccentric phase, occurs when the muscle is passively lengthening with gravity.
 An example of this phase is displayed within the process of sitting down from a standing position or lowering the weight in the chest press.

-I am about to turn up the science just a smidge, but have no fear, I will eventually explain it in a manner that anyone should be able to grasp.
+We’re about to turn up the science just a smidge, but have no fear, we will eventually explain it in a manner that anyone should be able to grasp.
 During the concentric phase, contractile proteins form a cross-bridge, which causes the muscle to shorten (contract).
-During the eccentric phase, the contractile proteins detach from each other and cause the muscle to lengthen.
+During the eccentric phase, the contractile proteins detach from each other and cause the muscle to lengthen.”

 Why we should care about the eccentric phase